andreadotti/geant4-val-azure/README.md

    `jobs`, this can be null, in such a case it will be auto generated following one of the provided recipes.
- * `recipes` is an object containing properties (the recipe names) and one or more bash commands that are used to **generate** a valid batch-shipyard jobs.json configuration file.
+ * `recipes` is an object containing properties (the recipe names) and one or more bash commands that are used to generate a valid batch-shipyard jobs.json configuration file.

 Note that the az-batch script may modify some of the batch-shipyard configuration files based on the content of the summary.json file (e.g. the docker image to be used).
-Recipes is a string of shell commands to generate jobs json file.
+Recipes are strings of shell commands to generate jobs json file.
 The auto-generated file should be called `.gen-jobs.json` and should be placed in the same directory where all other json files are located.

-The high-level script will modify/generate json files used by shipyard.
 A tarball containing these generated files will be created in $PWD.

 *TODO?*: move all configuration files inline in summary.json (script will